gavinyork/zephyr3d/doc/markdown/device.programbuilder.intbitstofloat.md

 ## ProgramBuilder.intBitsToFloat() method

-Same as intBitsToFloat builtin function in GLSL, only valid for WebGL2 device
+Same as intBitsToFloat builtin function in GLSL, only valid for WebGL2 device and WebGPU device

 **Signature:**